iOS17/Jailbreak/README.md

 9. Carefully follow the provided on-screen instructions.
 10. Access the Home Screen and install packages using the Palera1n Loader.

+### Palera1n For Linux Guide
+1. Download the help.txt
+2. Open up a terminal
+3. Run "sudo systemctl stop usbmuxd"
+4. Then Run "sudo usbmuxd -f -p"
+5. Open up a new terminal window
+6. Clone the repo with git clone --recursive https://github.com/palera1n/palera1n && cd palera1n *If you’ve already cloned the repo, just run cd palera1n\
+7. Run sudo ./palera1n.sh --tweaks <iOS version you're on> --semi-tethered *Put your device in DFU Mode before running this command *Put your device in DFU Mode before running this command

-We compiled a list of jailbreak guides and information from various website community posts.
+We compiled a list of jailbreak guides and information from various websites & community posts.
 It is important to note that we are not affiliated with or endorsed by these guides.
 Our goal is to provide resources that we believe will be useful to you.

 [iOS 17.1 Jailbreak Guide Blog](https://zeejb.com/ios-17-1-jailbreak)
 [iOS 17.2 Jailbreak Guide Blog](https://zeejb.com/jailbreak-ios-17-2/)

 [How To JAILBREAK iOS 17.0 - 17.1 With TWEAKS!](https://www.youtube.com/watch?v=dTLmwSC6Qko)

+## iOS 17 - 17.3 Serotonin Jailbreak Status:

+Serotonin is a tweak injection and/semi-jailbreak tool developed by [hrtowii1](https://github.com/mineek/Serotonin).

+It is designed for arm64e devices (iPhone XS to iPhone 15 Pro Max) running iOS 16.0 to 16.6.11.
+It uses the KFD exploit from RootHide and Bootstrap to intelligently address hooks launched in SpringBoard's posix_spawnp.

+Serotonin then implements its own SpringBoard, using Springboardhook to facilitate various enhancements, tweaks and loading of ellekit.

+However, Serotonin does not support iOS 17.0 and above devices.
+The exact reason for this is there is no working jailbreak exploit released for these versions. and it could be due to various factors such as changes in iOS system architecture, security improvements or lack of exploits required for these versions.

+It is also possible that the developers are still working on adding support for these versions.
+For more accurate information, it is best to check the official sources or contact the developers directly.

-## I. Benefits of Jailbreaking Your iPhone/iPad in iOS 17 - 17.2(17.1.2):
+## I. Benefits of Jailbreaking Your iPhone/iPad in iOS 17, iOS 17.1, iOS 17.2 - 17.3:
 Jailbreaking your iOS 17 device opens up a whole new world of possibilities.
 Here are some noteworthy benefits:

 ## Break Free from Restrictions and Expand Your Device's Capabilities